Skip to main content

 How it works: NUPL compares the current market value of all coins to the price at which each coin last moved (its cost basis).
 When the market trades far above most investors' cost basis, NUPL rises into "euphoria" territory.
 When the market crashes below most cost bases, NUPL drops into "capitulation."

-• Euphoria (>0.75): Extreme greed - historically marks cycle tops.
-Time to consider taking profits.
+• Euphoria (>0.75): Extreme greed - historically marks cycle tops within days.
+Time to aggressively de-risk.

-• Capitulation (<0): Most investors underwater - historically marks cycle bottoms.
+• Capitulation (<0): Most investors underwater - historically marks generational buying opportunities.

 2. MVRV Z-Score - The Fair Value Detector